-Stockton Criminal Defense Lawyer
+Stockton Criminal Defense Attorney

-Stockton is the largest city in California’s Central Valley region.
+Stockton is one of the largest cities in California’s Central Valley region.
 It is located on Interstate 5, State Route 99, and State Route 4 near the East Bay region of the San Francisco Bay Area.
 Although there are some public transportation options in this area, driving is an essential part of living and working in San Joaquin County for most people.
 If you are caught drunk driving, you face the threat of suspension and jail time.
 An experienced Stockton DUI attorney at the Law Offices of Leon J. Mezzetti, Jr. can fight to help get the charges reduced or dropped if possible.

 Legal Limit for Blood Alcohol in Stockton

 In California, you are considered to be drunk driving "per se" if you have a blood alcohol level of .08% or higher while operating a vehicle.
 Police officers can test breath, blood, or urine to determine your blood alcohol concentration (BAC).
 However, you can be charged even if you have lower blood alcohol levels—even alcohol concentration levels as low as .01% can actually impair driving performance.
 The number of drinks it takes to get to a blood alcohol level that affects performance varies from person to person based on metabolism, weight, and gender.